LxonWWW/KEcommerceCodeChallenge/README.md

 ```
 Parameter 1.: This project's PHP file.
 Parameter 2.: The XML file to process.
-Parameter 3.: If data in the database, that already exists should be updated, if something has changed.
+Parameter 3.: If data in the database that already exists should be updated, if something has changed.
 (Optional: Can be empty)
 ```

 **PROTIP: You can use the portable php excutable in "`\external\php\ext`" if you're on windows, so no setup is needed :).**